How should you go about preparing for your Oxford PPE application, as well as preparing for your other four options?

-PPE is a very challenging course that only about 30 universities in the UK offer.
-The admission process for the course is equally challenging but it will vary depending on the university you apply for.
+PPE is a very challenging course that only about 30 universities in the UK offer, including the University of Oxford.
+The admissions process for the course is challenging for all of these universities but is especially hard for Oxford applicants due to the additional steps.
 Entry requirements can vary significantly from A*AA for admission at universities such as UCL, LSE, and King’s College, to a lower BCC -BBB at the University of Winchester.

 As such, you must know everything about the process so that you can play into your strengths and have the best chance of getting in.

-What are the elements of a PPE application?
+What are the elements of the Oxford PPE application?

-Before we dive into the important details and tips, it is important to know exactly what goes into a PPE application.
-Like any other course in the UK, you will have to apply for it via UCAS.
-If you want to get an idea of the application process will look like you can click here, but here’s a recap of the sections you will have to complete:
+Before we dive into the important details and tips, it is important to know exactly what goes into the Oxford PPE application process.
+Like any other course in the UK, you will have to apply for it via UCAS under the typical Oxbridge deadlines.
+Here’s a recap of the sections you will have to complete:

 Start completing these as soon as possible.
 Some details might take you some time to find, and the last thing you would want is to be unable to complete your application due to poor time management.